-Effective January 1, 2007, if an employee uses no sick time for the entire calendar year, he shall receive a two hundred dollar (\$200.00) bonus, payable in the first pay period of the succeeding year.
+If an employee uses no sick time for the entire calendar year, he shall receive a two hundred dollar (\$200.00) bonus, payable in the first pay period of the succeeding year.

 G. Disability Pool

 Effective January 1, 2007, and for a one (1) year trial basis, the Union will establish disability pool program consistent with that of the Management Disability Pool Program.